ajdumanhug/global-employers-ph/README.md

 A crowdsourced directory of **non-Filipino-owned companies** that:
 - Operate in the Philippines 🇵🇭 or hire remote Filipino professionals
-- Offer **fair, competitive salaries and benefits** to Filipino workers 💼💰
+- Offer **fair, competitive salaries and benefits** to Filipino workers—especially in **cybersecurity** 💼🛡️

-> Helping Filipino talent find global companies that value skills—not just location.
+> Helping Filipino cybersecurity professionals find global companies that value skills—not just location.

 ---